siouan/frontend-gradle-plugin/README.md

     yarnInstallDirectory = "${projectDir}/yarn"

     // OTHER SETTINGS
-    // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executing depending on the Gradle lifecycle
+    // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executed depending on the Gradle lifecycle
     // task.
 The values below are passed as argument of the 'npm' or 'yarn' executable.

     // [Optional] Use this property only if frontend's compiled resources are generated out of the '${project.buildDir}'